kalyanikhona/llm-model-behavior-research/research/how-llms-process-simple-vs-complex-queries-2025.md

 What I do want to talk about is how LLMs brainstorm new ideas.
 Should you believe everything they recommend for your next GTM strategy?
 Are they giving this same advice to ten other founders who are in the same domain?
 These are really important questions to know else I fear we all get misled into doing the same actions thinking they are novel or unqiue to us.

+Let's take the example of a reseacher wanting to generate novel ideas for his/her next research and asks LLM to give some options.

+1. **RAG activated**
+   - retrieve all exisitng work done across the internet by crawling google scholar, pubmed and the likes
+   - know what is the latest research and discovery in the subject matter of research prompt

+3. **Generate a list of ideas**
+   - generate 1000s of ideas; way more than a team of humans could do even if they sat for the whole day in a cabin with the whiteboard

+4. **Pass through pre-defined shortlisting paramters**
+   - only a fraction of these ideas get shortlisted for further ranking (need to elaborate later how this shortlisting happens)

+5. **Ranking the ideas**
+   - model ranks them on interestingness, relevance, etc
+   - potentially compare them to papers in the same domain that were already rejected, accepted or highly cited

+6. **Proposing a well crafted response**
+   - present a set of 5-10 options to the researcher

 *This research is part of an ongoing investigation into LLM model behavior patterns.
 Follow for updates as new patterns emerge and platforms evolve.*